 - Glass of wine, cheese & crackers on return journey

-- 08:00 –Depart Marlin Marina Cairns to the Outer Great Barrier Reef.
+- 08:00 –Approximately depart Cairns to the Outer Great Barrier Reef.
 Safety talk, snorkel and dive briefings

 - 10:30 – Arrive at your first Great Barrier Reef Location

 - 12:30 – BBQ Lunch with fresh salads

 - 13:00 – Cruise to 2nd Reef Location

 - 15:30 – Depart the Great Barrier Reef

 - 17:30 – Approximate Arrival time at Cairns Marina

 - Scuba diving for introductory divers and certified divers.
 Minimum age is 12 and medical conditions do apply.

 - Dive Guide for a guided tour around the reef.
 Scuba dive with a buddy or pay for a guided scuba dive with one of our wonderful crew.
 Travelling alone?
 The Compass Cruises team will happily organise a buddy for you on the day if you wish to dive without a guide.